Lukas-wsc/Data-Exploration/README.md

     ```sh
     pip install -r requirements.txt
     ```
-   Install for the execution of lgbm:
+   If you work on Mac you have to install _libomp_ for the execution of lgbm:

-    - on mac
     ```sh
     brew install libomp
     ```
-    - on windows
-    ...

 2. **Data Preparation**